 - Keep your sex life interesting.
 Be sure to discuss your sex life with him.
 Also, don't be afraid to discuss anything you might be interested in.
 Physical intimacy is as important to a marriage as emotional intimacy.
 Nurture them both.
 Skin contact is our largest sensual organ (erogenous zone), so "physical" is not necessarily sexual.

-- respect and gratitude for him that you would never want him to change in any way for you.
+- Accept him.
+Only by accepting him as he is, do you have such deep respect and gratitude for him that you would never want him to change in any way for you.
 He has so much to offer you if only you give him the space to be himself.
 He is a growing individual, just like you are.
 Help him grow in the direction that he chooses, and give him the chance to help you.

 - Manage stress.
 Men and women deal with stress all day and every day.
 Do what you can to help each other deal with the stress of every day life.
 Making sure that you are able to cope with your own stresses will take pressure off of your marriage.